scottx611x/py_sPi/README.md

 - [x] Send link to video in message as well!
 - [x] Utilize a config file
 - [x] Figure out sunrise/sunset and alternate between booting Pi w/ IR cam and Pi w/ daytime cam (Shouldn't be necessary, Cameras wont detect motion if too dark or too light)
+- [ ] run a Flask server instead of python's SimpleHTTPServer to allow the association of `Content-Disposition` header to force download instead of stream
+- [ ] run day/night cam based on light levels
+- [ ] start `run.sh` in a crontab on every reboot (add rm -rf on `nohup.out`)
+- [ ] add a `requirement.txt` file
+- [ ] Figure out how to not detect moving shadows/branches as motion (maybe have some type of way to learn the enviornment???)-
+- [ ] leverage pi thats not in use to do the `.h264` to `.mp4` conversion
 - [ ] Fetch a remote script to automate install process & fetching of dependencies
   - **NOTE**: Pi-hole does: `curl -L https://install.pi-hole.net | bash`
 - [ ] [Containerize...
 Conda?
 Docker?](https://github.com/umiddelb/armhf/wiki/Get-Docker-up-and-running-on-the-RaspberryPi-(ARMv6)-in-four-steps-(Wheezy))